SaturdaySans/Elderly-Care/README.md

 1. Admins manage residents accounts and events etc,
 2. A screen/TV would be in residents room/mobile devices, allowing them to easily refer to their schedules

 Admins are able to:
 1. Create & manage user(residents) accounts
 2. Manage the daily routine, medication timers and event tracker for residents
 3. Medication status of users

+Users are able to:
+1. Track medication
+2. View upcoming events
+3. Check the daily routine

 Default Admin Login Details (Change within accounts.csv):
 User: admin